Hermosa Beach Bars & Nightlife

 Patrick Molloy's is a clean Irish-ish pub that turns clubby on weekends with house music, lights and dancing.
 Daytime weekends are at a much more relaxed pace, especially on the patio when crowds gather for post-beach beers, cocktails, enticing appetizers and full lunches or dinners.
 A daily Happy Hour runs 3-8 with half-priced and food specials that go from $2.95-5.95.

 Molloy's has plenty of plasmas, all-day Happy Hours on Mondays and hosts special events on a regular basis.
 And then it takes on a whole different personality at night.
+It's the best bar in the South Bay on Sunday nights with a non-stop band and Happy Hour drink prices.
+Click here for a review.

 The tiki hostess stand in front of Waterman's says it all: This is a Polynesian party palace.
 It has a bamboo bar, Hawaii's own Kona leading about 10 beers on draught, and a very "aloha" vibe that fits in with its surroundings the way surfboards fit in with the waves.